 Thank you for your interest in the Honors Program at Liberty University.
 Our Honors curriculum is designed to provide highly motivated students of above average ability the opportunity to achieve their highest intellectual and creative potential.

-An early class registration period, smaller class size (17:1) for general education Honors seminars and a generous scholarship are just a few of the benefits enjoyed by our Honors students.
+An early class registration period, a generous Honors or National Merit scholarship, and smaller class size (16:1) for general education Honors seminars are just a few of the benefits enjoyed by our Honors students.

 Additionally, the experience of completing a Senior Honors Thesis is especially beneficial for those who, upon graduation, choose to pursue graduate degrees at other institutions of higher learning that request a writing sample as part of their application process.
-Many of our recent Honors alumni have been accepted into some of the nation's (and the world's) leading graduate schools:
+All recent Honors theses are are published electronically on the Digital Commons website.

+Please peruse the qualifications for entrance into the Liberty University Honors Program.
 The number of Honors scholarships is limited, so students are encouraged to make application to the program early in the spring semester.

 To apply, follow the guidelines listed below:

 For more information on National Merit scholarships, please visit our FAQs page.

 If your application is placed on the waiting list, it will be reviewed again during the next review date.
 In addition, students that are wait listed can be invited to join the Honors Program for the following spring semester as scholarships become available.